Ed-Fi-Exchange-OSS/CloudFormation-for-the-ODS/README.md

 # Ed-Fi-X-ODS-Deploy-AWS

-Cloud Formation template for installing the ODS/API in AWS.
+Cloud Formation template and supporting artifacts for installing the ODS/API in AWS.

 License
 ==========